bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bohr-niels.md

 * It was Bohr's view of quantum theory which was eventually to become accepted.
 * Einstein expressed grave doubts about Bohr's interpretation and Bohr, Einstein and Ehrenfest spent many hours in deep discussion, but Bohr's view prevailed.
 * Bohr's other major contributions, in addition to quantum theory, include his theoretical description of the periodic table of elements around 1920, his theory of the atomic nucleus being a compound structure in 1936, and his understanding of uranium fission in terms of the isotope 235 in 1939.
-* In 1937 Bohr, his wife and their son Hans, made a world tour.
-* Bohr, although he had been christened in the Christian Church, had Jewish origins on his mother's side and so, when the Nazis occupied Denmark in 1940, his life became exceeding difficult.
 * However Bohr was deeply concerned about the control of nuclear weapons and from 1944 he tried to persuade Churchill and Roosevelt for the need to have international cooperation.
-* Bohr's son Aage also became a physicist and shared the Nobel prize for Physics in 1975.

 Born 7 October 1885, Copenhagen, Denmark.
 Died 18 November 1962, Copenhagen, Denmark.